 Russell S. Sobel, Ph.D.

-Dr. Sobel is a Visiting Scholar in Entrepreneurship at The Citadel, in Charleston, SC.
+Dr. Sobel is a Professor of Economics & Entrepreneurship at The Citadel, in Charleston, SC.
 He received his Ph.D. in economics from Florida State University in 1994.
 He has authored or co-authored over 150 books and articles, including a nationally-best-selling college Principles of Economics textbook.
 His research has been featured in the New York Times, Wall Street Journal, Washington Post, and others.
 He has won numerous awards for both his teaching and his research, including the 2008 Sir Anthony Fisher Award for the best state policy publication of the year.
 His recent research focuses in the areas of state economic policy reform and entrepreneurship.
 Dr. Sobel performs data collection and analysis, and econometric analysis with Casinonomics.